Open source apps like Zoom

 Apps are available for all major platforms, or you can use the Nextcloud Hub in your browser.
 You can invite non-Netcloud users to a video chat by sharing a URL, which allows them to join in their browser.

-All traffic is encrypted in transit (using HTTPS), but Nextcloud Talk is not end-to-end encrypted.
+All traffic is encrypted in transit (using HTTPS(new window)), but Nextcloud Talk is not end-to-end encrypted.
 However, this is not an issue if you’re self-hosting the server that the Nextcloud Talk session is hosted on (or as a guest, if you trust the host).
 Be aware, though, that if the Nextcloud host is using a third-party provider to host their Netxcloud instance, then that provider could potentially access your chat sessions.

 Video is HD by default and supports screen sharing, interoperability with other messaging app platforms, and tight integration with other apps in the Nextcloud suite.
 There doesn’t appear to be a hard limit on the number of participants, but anecdotal evidence suggests anything over 40 may cause problems.